Course Descriptions and Registration

 Students are identified for each of the three content areas separately, which means it is possible to be in zero, one, two, or all courses depending on displayed academic needs.

-MATH – Student who are interested in taking 8th grade math in the 7th grade, must complete 7th grade math through the Digital Education Center and provide Tooele Junior High School a copy of their report card showing mastery of the full course no later than August 07, 2025.
+MATH – Students who are interested in taking 8th grade math in the 7th grade, must complete 7th grade math through the Digital Education Center and provide Tooele Junior High School a copy of their report card showing mastery of the full course no later than August 07, 2026.
+If you are interested, talk to your TJHS counselor, a form must be filled out and signed by parent/guardian, TJHS school counselor and TJHS principal.

 FYI – High School Courses taken in the 8th grade